Green Room (film): Plot summary

 Searching for a way out, the band discovers an underground drug lab, but the only exit is locked from the outside.
 Arming themselves with improvised weapons, they exit the green room into the empty club.
 A skinhead, Clark, unleashes an attack dog, which kills Tiger.
 Amber and Pat drive the dog away with microphone feedback.
-Reece flees through a window but is hacked to death by a skinhead.
+Reece flees through a window, but is murdered by a skinhead.

 Pat, Amber, and Sam retreat to the green room.
 Darcy sends Daniel into the club to kill the band, who Darcy claims murdered Emily.
 Amber tells Daniel that Werm murdered Emily after discovering Daniel and Emily planned to leave the skinheads.
 Daniel agrees to help them escape and leads the band into the club, where he is shot dead by the bartender.
 The group kills the bartender and takes his shotgun, but Clark's dog kills Sam.
-Darcy's men wound Amber, who scrambles back to the green room with Pat.
+Darcy's men wound Amber, who retreats to the green room with Pat.

-Darcy sends the skinheads Jonathan and Kyle to kill Pat and Amber, and he leaves with the bodies, planning to stage their deaths to appear as if they were killed trespassing.
-Pat lures Jonathan into the drug lab while Kyle remains in the green room.
-Amber ambushes Kyle and cuts his throat with the boxcutter.
-As Pat fights Jonathan, Amber sneaks up and shoots him.
-Later Gabe surrenders to Pat and Amber.
+As Pat and Amber come up with a survival plan, Darcy sends skinheads Jonathan and Kyle with Gabe to kill Pat and Amber, and he leaves with the bodies, planning to stage their deaths to appear as though they were killed while trespassing.
+Pat lures Jonathan into the drug lab while Kyle remains in the green room, where Amber ambushes and kills him.
+As Pat fights Jonathan, Amber sneaks up behind the latter and shoots him.
+Gabe then surrenders to Pat and Amber, fearing prison time for his involvement.

 Holding Gabe at gunpoint, the group trek through the woods.
-When Pat hears Darcy and his men staging the crime scene, he and Amber go after them.
+When Pat hears Darcy and his men staging the deaths, he and Amber go after them.
 Gabe volunteers to go into a farm and call the police.
 Pat and Amber kill Clark and another skinhead.
 Fleeing, Darcy pulls a revolver from his jacket but is shot dead by Pat and Amber.
-The movie ends as Pat and Amber sit on the side of the road, waiting for the police.
+The two sit on the side of the road and wait for the police.